revbayes/revbayes.github.io/tutorials/biogeo/index.md

 be done with regard to what one hopes to learn through the analysis itself.

->Some questions
->--------------
->
+{% aside Some questions %}
-> For the three-area DEC rate matrix above, what is the rate of
->leaving state AC in terms of dispersal and extinction
+ For the three-area DEC rate matrix above, what is the rate of leaving state AC in terms of dispersal and extinction parameters?

->parameters?
->
-> What series of transition events might explain a lineage
->evolving from range $ABC$ to range $A$?
+ What series of transition events might explain a lineage evolving from range $ABC$ to range $A$?
 From range $AB$ to range $C$?
->(Hint: more than one event is needed!)
+(Hint: more than one event is needed!)

->
-> Imagine a DEC rate matrix with four areas, $ABCD$.
-What would
->be the dispersal rate for $Q_{BC,BCD}$?
-How many states does a DEC rate
->matrix with four areas have?
-What is the relationship between the number
->of areas and the number of states under the DEC model?
+ Imagine a DEC rate matrix with four areas, $ABCD$.
+What would be the dispersal rate for $Q_{BC,BCD}$?
+How many states does a DEC rate matrix with four areas have?
+What is the relationship between the number of areas and the number of states under the DEC model?

->
-> Given the state is $AB$ before cladogenesis, and allowing
->subset sympatry, widespread sympatry, and allopatry, what are the 7
->possible states in the daughter lineages after cladogenesis?
+ Given the state is $AB$ before cladogenesis, and allowing subset sympatry, widespread sympatry, and allopatry, what are the 7 possible states in the daughter lineages after cladogenesis?

->
-> For three areas, there are three narrow, four widespread, 18
->subset sympatric events, and 12 allopatric cladogenesis events.
-What
->proportion of terms in the cladogenesis matrix are zero?
+ For three areas, there are three narrow, four widespread, 18 subset sympatric events, and 12 allopatric cladogenesis events.
+What proportion of terms in the cladogenesis matrix are zero?
-{:.discussion}
+{% endaside %}

 {% section Simple DEC analysis | bg_simple %}